jakobevangelista/nextauth-clerk-migration/README.md

 ## Migration Steps

-## During the migration ('migrating' Branch)
+## During the migration

-During this part of the migratiion, users will sign in and sign up through nextauth.
+During this part of the migration, users will sign in and sign up through nextauth.

 ### 1. Install @clerk/nextjs and nextauth-clerk-migration-package